Property tax estimate

 +

-The average effective property tax rate in Connecticut is about 1.79%, which is above the U.S. average of roughly 1.07%.
-Effective rate means annual tax divided by market value; your local rate may differ by county and city.
+The 2024 ACS average effective property tax rate for owner-occupied housing in Connecticut is about 1.54%, which is above the U.S. benchmark of roughly 0.94%.
+Your local rate may differ by county, city, property classification, and exemptions.

 How much is property tax on a $400,000 home in Connecticut?